-- Monitoring the room temperature and regulating this with our air conditioning and heating system. - Having a sleep chart to ensure children are put to sleep safely e.g. no hair clips are left on and cot sides have been put up. - Using clean, light bedding/blankets and ensuring babies are appropriately dressed for sleep to avoid overheating.
-Each child had a sleep bag which their cot sheets and blankets are stored in these are refreshed regularly. - Not using cot bumpers or cluttering cots with soft toys, although comforters will be given where required - Keeping all spaces around cots and beds clear from hanging objects i.e. hanging cords, blind cords, drawstring bags - Ensuring every baby/toddler is provided with clean bedding on a weekly/ bi-weekly basis depending on how many days they attend nursery. - Transferring any baby who falls asleep while being nursed by a practitioner to a safe sleeping surface to complete their rest. - Having a no smoking policy.
+- Monitoring the room temperature and regulating this with our air conditioning and heating system.
+The ideal room temperature for toddlers to sleep in is 18°C to 22°C. Whereas an ideal room temperature for a baby is 20°C to 22°C. - Having a sleep chart to ensure children are put to sleep safely e.g. no hair clips are left on and cot sides have been put up. - Using clean, light bedding/blankets and ensuring babies are appropriately dressed for sleep to avoid overheating.
+Each child has a sleep bag which their cot sheets and blankets are stored in these are refreshed regularly. - Not using cot bumpers or cluttering cots with soft toys, although comforters will be given where required - Keeping all spaces around cots and beds clear from hanging objects i.e. hanging cords, blind cords, drawstring bags - Ensuring every baby/toddler is provided with clean bedding on a weekly/ bi-weekly basis depending on how many days they attend nursery. - Transferring any baby who falls asleep while being nursed by a practitioner to a safe sleeping surface to complete their rest. - Having a no smoking policy.